Skip to content

 • Dockerfile: GPU image recommended for training.

-• Dockerfile-arm64: Optimized for ARM64 architecture, allowing deployment on devices like Raspberry Pi and other ARM64-based platforms.
+• Dockerfile-arm64: Optimized for ARM64 architecture, suitable for deployment on devices like Raspberry Pi and other ARM64-based platforms.

 • Dockerfile-jetson: Tailored for NVIDIA Jetson devices, integrating GPU support optimized for these platforms.